 The PASCH network encompasses more than 2,000 schools worldwide.
 The Goethe-Institut supports over 550 schools in the national education systems of over 100 countries.
 Within the framework of the "Schools: Partners for the Future“ initiative, these schools have included or expanded German teaching on their curricula.
 For the most part, German is offered as a second foreign language at the schools.
 The PASCH network additionally includes about 140 German schools abroad supported by the Central Agency for Schools Abroad (ZfA), 27 schools with a focus on German, as well as around 1,100 national schools which offer the German Language Certificate of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany.

-Tomlinscote School & Sixth Form College is one of eleven partner schools in the UK.
+Tomlinscote School & Sixth Form College is one of twelve partner schools in the UK.
 Founded in 1970 as a comprehensive, co-educational school, Tomlinscote School & Sixth Form College in Frimley in Surrey has around 1600 pupils.